How to prepare your pets for fireworks

 Speak to your vet about your pet’s fear of loud noises.
 They’ll thoroughly check there isn’t a medical reason for their stress e.g. thyroid disease.

 Your vet may recommend behavioural therapy, or suggest referral to an accredited pet behaviourist.
 Behavioural therapy often uses a technique called ‘desensitisation and counter-conditioning’.
 Over time, this teaches your pet that loud noises are nothing to be afraid of.
 Sometimes medication prescribed by a vet is used to help with the behavioural therapy.

-Owners sometimes ask vets to prescribe tranquilisers for their pet.
-Some drugs that were once popular are no longer used because they don’t reduce fear, just an animal’s ability to respond.
+Owners sometimes ask vets to prescribe medications for their pet.
+Some drugs that were once popular, such as sedatives or tranquillisers, are no longer used because they don’t reduce fear, just an animal’s ability to respond.
 This can make a pet’s fear of fireworks even worse.
 However, there are products licensed for use with fireworks phobias that may help to reduce anxiety without just sedating pets.
 Speak to your vet about whether this is appropriate for your pet.